schlpbch/astro-guild42/src/content/blog/serverless-java.md

 topics:
   - serverless
   - Java
-description: Serverless Java poses numerous questions which Adam Bien addresses in a slide-less talk.
+description: Serverless Java poses numerous questions which Adam Bien addresses in this slide-less talk.
 ---

 In this talk addresses numerous questions: